sonny-tel/Ion/README.md

 ## Hosting
 You can get the Ion docker image at: [ghcr.io/sonny-tel/northstar-dedicated](https://ghcr.io/sonny-tel/northstar-dedicated)

+If you're not interested in using any of the features offered you can still benefit from using this image as opposed to the official one since it runs a much newer Alpine Linux image with Wine 10, which lets you run Northstar plugins.

 Servers running Ion can send unverified mods to clients to download.
 Some notes on this:
 * Northstar auto-downloads are preferred if the name and version match